ambevill/rsvp-reader/README.md

 Settings and Modification
 -------------------------

 The rsvp-reader is intended for users with beginner-level Python skills.
-The basic user settings (words per minute, pause-length for punctuation) are listed in settings.py.
+The basic user settings (words per minute, pause-length for punctuation) are listed in settings.py in the unzipped directory.
+After adjusting settings, restart the program.

-To access the source code, unzip the downloaded .zip file.
-To call the modified program, call python on the unzipped directory: *python Downloads/rsvp-reader-master*

 Release Notes